MacMalainey/wharf/README.md

-Wharf automatically tries to fix build errors caused by packages that don't support z/OS by investigating type checking errors and updating module dependencies/retagging files to include missing function, varialble, constant, type definitions.
+Wharf automatically tries to fix build errors caused by packages that don't support z/OS by investigating type checking errors and updating module dependencies/retagging files to include missing function, variable, constant, type definitions.

 This program can:
 * Port existing packages in a workspace